Debbie Wiseman: Biography

-Wiseman was born in London and attended the Henrietta Barnett School.
+Wiseman, who is Jewish, was born in Belsize Park, north west London, and attended the Henrietta Barnett School.
 She studied at Trinity College of Music Junior Department, and then piano and composition at the Guildhall School of Music and Drama studying piano with James Gibb, and composition with Buxton Orr.

-Wiseman is a Visiting Professor at the Royal College of Music.
-In 2008 she composed Different Voices which was premiered by the Royal Philharmonic Orchestra as part of their 60th birthday celebrations, and the work is now frequently performed.
+Wiseman is a visiting professor at the Royal College of Music.
+In 2008, she composed Different Voices which was premiered by the Royal Philharmonic Orchestra as part of their 60th birthday celebrations, and the work is now frequently performed.

 She was appointed Member of the Order of the British Empire (MBE) in the 2004 New Year Honours for services to the film industry, was promoted to Officer of the same Order (OBE) for services to music in the 2018 Birthday Honours, and has been awarded Honorary Fellowships of Trinity College of Music and the Guildhall School of Music and Drama.

 Wiseman was admitted to the degree of Doctor of Music at the University of Sussex in 2015.

 Wiseman was awarded the Fellowship of the Royal College of Music in 2020.